AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-rendersettings-dataref.md

 ---
 description: Advanced render settings.
 Advanced render settings are used to control low-level aspects of the render engine, such as the material sharpening type and parameters or certain parameters of the illumination algorithms.
-seo-description: Advanced render settings.
-Advanced render settings are used to control low-level aspects of the render engine, such as the material sharpening type and parameters or certain parameters of the illumination algorithms.
-seo-title: RenderSettings
 solution: Experience Manager
 title: RenderSettings
-topic: Scene7 Image Serving - Image Rendering API
+topic: Dynamic Media Image Serving - Image Rendering API
-uuid: 19823ca5-51a1-4885-b578-d7c9852acab6
 ---

 # RenderSettings{#rendersettings}